 Sometimes, explaining to the casual listener what we do is, shall we say, challenging.
 Try “copyeditor” on for size.
 After the typical initial glassy-eyed stare, if my new friend says anything at all, it’s commonly something like, “Oh, a copywriter, huh?”

 “No,” I reply, “I’m a copyeditor.”

 “Oh.
 Oh, yeah!
 You proofread stuff and find typos and misspellings.
 Just like my kid sister—she’s a really good speller.”

-My internal conversational struggle begins anew: Do I explain that copyediting and proofreading are very different tasks and definitely not synonymous?
-That there’s a whole lot more to copyediting than correcting typos and misspelled words (although that’s a part of it)?
+My internal conversational struggle begins: Do I explain that copyediting and proofreading are very different tasks and definitely not synonymous?
+That there’s a whole lot more to copyediting than correcting typos and misspelled words (although that’s certainly a part of it)?

 If you would like to know more about what I actually do as a copyeditor, please check out my Copyediting Services page here on this website.

 As a concession not only to twenty-first-century sensibilities but also to a smoother writing style, when the gender of the subject is not specified, I often use the gender-neutral third-person-plural pronouns “they,” “them,” or “their” in place of “he,” or “he or she,” or the wretched “s/he.”
 The latest edition of the hallowed Chicago Manual of Style concurs on this point for the first time.